 Capstone programs and other initiatives designed for college seniors now flourish across the United States.
 Some programs summarize aspects of a student's major, some assist the writing of a senior thesis, and some explore issues like leadership, the job search, or life skills.

-By 1991, ten faculty eagerly piloted the new program.
-Each year since then, three additional faculty have added distinctively new courses.
+By 1991, 10 faculty eagerly piloted the new program.
+Each year since then three additional faculty have added distinctively new courses.
 Today more than 30 faculty from 20 departments have served in the program.
 About 30 Capstone seminars are offered annually, some of them every year, some every second or third year.

-The original ten faculty developed similar courses, even using some texts and assignments in common.
+The original 10 faculty developed similar courses, even using some texts and assignments in common.
 As the Program expanded, the model of a common course gave way to a framework of common themes in order to draw more fully on the expertise and interests of a wider range of colleagues.
-Yet the Capstone faculty maintain an unusually close collaboration: their new course proposals are subject to peer review; they meet periodically; and they end the spring semester with intensive workshops to explore new materials and to refine teaching techniques.
+Yet the Capstone faculty maintain an unusually close collaboration.
+Their new course proposals are subject to peer review, they meet periodically and they end the spring semester with intensive workshops to explore new materials and to refine teaching techniques.